-Continue filling the gaps in my Mandarin vocabulary I’ve noticed since Little Linguist’s arrival. // I’d like to continue to incorporate this more and more until we’re an OPOL household.
+Continue filling the gaps in my Mandarin vocabulary I’ve noticed since Little Linguist’s arrival. // As usual, I’d like to continue to incorporate this more and more until we’re an OPOL household.
 It’s fallen off slightly, so it’s something I want to bring back.
 And while we’re heading in the right direction, it definitely needs more attention.

 Maintain my vocabulary learning streak. // This has been a great way to rebuild my language routine, so it’s staying on the list indefinitely!
-Plus, I’m really seeing the impact of this study.
 I share my stats over on Instagram in my stories nearly every day, so if you’re ever curious where I’m at, you can check out my stories.
 I am learning Persian, Hungarian, Croatian, Russian, Japanese, Chinese, Korean, Spanish, and Portuguese.

-Keep reading Game of Thrones in Russian. // I’m definitely noticing my confidence picking up and I want to continue this.
+Keep reading Game of Thrones in Russian. // Same as usual.

 Resources I Used This Month